signupsoftware/TEMP-Docs-BC/docs/user-manual/11-technical/1-exflow-setup.md

 |**Set Document Date to**	|Specifies if the Document Date on the imported invoice should be set to the posting date if/when the posting date is changed
 |**Set Posting Description to**	|Specifies which posting description BC will use when posting the invoice.
 Only applies to postings using the accounts payable g/l account(s)
 |**ExFlow Purchase Code**	|Specifies the default ExFlow Purchase Code to use when creating a default invoice line on newly imported (expense) invoices.
 Can be overridden on a per-vendor basis. <br/><br/> Read more about this under section [***Purchase Codes***](https://docs.exflow.cloud/business-central/docs/user-manual/business-functionality/purchase-codes#purchase-codes)
 |**Min.
 Line Approval Amt.
-(LCY)** 	|Specifies the min. approval amount for an invoice line i.e. lines with a smaller amount are not sent on approval by ExFlow.
+(LCY)** 	|Specifies the min. approval amount incl VAT for an invoice line i.e. lines with a smaller amount are not sent on approval by ExFlow.
 Zero means that all invoice lines are sent on approval
 |**Min.
 Doc.
 Approval Amt.
-(LCY)** 	|Specifies the min. approval amount for an invoice i.e. invoices with a total that is lower than this amount are not sent on approval by ExFlow.
+(LCY)** 	|Specifies the min. approval amount incl VAT for a document i.e. invoices with a total that is lower than this amount are not sent on approval by ExFlow.
 Zero means that all invoices are sent on approval
 |**VAT Prod.
 Posting Group 0%**	|Specifies the VAT Prod.
 Posting Group for "No VAT" when the setting "Propose VAT line" is selected
 |**VAT Prod.
 Posting Group 100%** 	|Specifies the VAT Prod.
 Posting Group for "Only VAT" when the setting "Propose VAT line" is selected
 |**Block Amt.
 Change Approved Line** 	|Specifies if amount changes should be blocked in approved invoice lines.